 - Per the terms of our insurance coverage, we need to ask runners not to run with headphones.
 This will be a pain in the rear end for some, we are sure, but the sounds of nature are part of the experience too.

 - Purposeful littering is prohibited and will result in an immediate disqualification.
-Any litter left on the course may jeopardize our ability to continue to host events on public trail systems.
 Carry garbage to aid stations and dispose of trash in proper garbage containers or hand garbage to a volunteer.
 We recommend that you carry an extra baggie to stash small wrappers and gel tabs that can easily be dropped by accident.

-- No bushwhacking or short cutting.
-Please stay on the designated singletrack or follow the course markings as closely as possible.
+- No short cutting.
+Please follow course markings as closely as possible.

 Yield to Pedestrians and Horses

-- The trail system will be open to the public during the race and a single complaint may jeopardize our ability to host this event again.
+- The trail system will be open to the public during the race.
 Pedestrians and Horses always have the right of way.
 Please be courteous and respect other people on the trail system.
 When approaching horses, talk to the rider and always wait until they give you permission to pass.
 Most riders will move their horses off the trail for you.
 Always try to assume higher ground when crossing paths with horses.

 - Mountain bikers are required to yield to runners but for your own safety, please use common sense and watch for blind corners and be careful when passing bikers.